Ellis Stanley Joseph: Opposition to wildlife exports and regulatory changes

 In 1923, although still exporting Australian animals in that year, Ellis Joseph was not allowed to reattempt the export of live platypuses to the United States.
-Influencing that decision was the fact that three platypuses destined for export had died while in captivity in Australia.
+Influencing that decision was that three platypuses destined for export had died while in captivity in Australia.
 After having spent much time and effort since 1916 pursuing this aim, it must have been a great disappointment.

 Public and expert opinion was changing in favour of animal welfare and conservation of wildlife in its natural environment, and it is likely that Joseph's reputation had suffered some damage due to the revelations about his contractual arrangements in 1922.
 He had also had a falling out with the Le Soueth brothers, losing access to their influence.

 Changing attitudes and a growing conservation movement led to increased regulation of the wildlife trade in Australia.
 In 1923, almost at the same time as Joseph's 1923 shipment to the United States, a prohibition was placed by the Minister of Customs on the export certain species from Australia.
 From that time on, export of such wildlife would be guided by recommendations to the Collector of Customs by an advisory committee in each state of Australia but no export permit would be granted for 'purely commercial reasons'.

 For a commercial dealer in rare and exotic animals such as Joseph, the consequences of the new Australian regulatory arrangements were enormous; it effectively would end his ability to export many Australian animals and birds.
 Joseph's 1923 shipment included only wildlife that he claimed had been captured prior to the prohibition, that he claimed he had purchased from 'public gardens'—presumably zoos—or from private owners.
 It seems that Ellis Joseph's Australian-based wildlife import and export operations ceased after 1923.